As an Amazon Associate we earn from qualifying purchases.

 Sharpness will vary based on the lens paired with the body, but paired with an 18-140mm VR kit lens and a number of prime and zoom lenses from my own kit, the images are sharp, with well-defined edges.
 That sharpness lends a high level of detail to the photos, as well.

 Color is generally accurate as well, with good skin tones, though the color profiles can be adjusted in-camera to start with a look closest to the vision you have in mind.

 The Nikon D7500 is a solid performer that can tackle a number of different subjects with ease.
-The D7500 doesn’t have the speed of the D500, but offers excellent performance for a lower price and offers excellent image quality from the APS-C category as well.
-The D7500 (finally) gets the tilting touchscreen the lower-priced D5000 series.
+The D7500 doesn’t have the speed of the D500, but offers excellent performance for a lower price and provides excellent image quality from the APS-C category, as well.
+The D7500 (finally) gets the tilting touchscreen from the lower-priced D5000 series.

 The D7500 feels more like a sibling to the D7200 than a replacement.
 While the fewer megapixels will help give the newer version a boost in performance at high ISOs, side-by-side you can’t tell which image came from which camera.
 The D7500 has the better speed and the tilting touchscreen, while the D7200 has a slightly higher resolution and those dual SD card slots.

 After using both, I wish I had the D7500 because of the speed, but the difference isn’t quite enough to make me want to spend the cash to upgrade, when my D7200 is still shooting just fine.The D7500 is an excellent addition to Nikon’s line-up, particularly for that enhanced speed and tilting touchscreen.
 Image quality continues to impress and the sturdy design fits right in.